-The above NSEC3 examples used four parameters: 1, 0, 10, and 1234567890ABCDEF.
-1 represents the algorithm, 0 represents the opt-out flag, 10 represents the number of iterations, and 1234567890ABCDEF is the salt.
+The above NSEC3 examples used four parameters: 1, 0, 0, and zero-length salt.
+1 represents the algorithm, 0 represents the opt-out flag, 0 represents the number of additional iterations, and - is the salt.
 Let's look at how each one can be configured: